 Total SG&A growth was primarily driven by the increase in Significant legal costs reflecting the charge of £1.8 billion (\$2.3 billion) in Q3 2024 in relation to Zantac for the State Courts Settlement, the Qui Tam Settlement, and the remaining 7% of pending state court product liability cases, partially offset by reduced future legal costs.
-Since that time, the vast majority of the remaining state court cases have been resolved or been dismissed such that less than 1% of the state court cases remain (see details on page 288).
+Since that time, the vast majority of the remaining state court cases have been resolved or been dismissed such that less than 1% of the state court cases remain (see details on page 265).

-Core SG&A growth was driven by continued disciplined investment to support global market expansion and disease awareness for key assets including Arexvy, Nucala, Shingrix and Jemperli, and investment behind long-acting HIV medicines.
+Core SG&A growth was broadly flat at AER, with growth at CER driven by continued disciplined investment to support global market expansion and disease awareness for key assets including Arexvy, Nucala, Shingrix and Jemperli, and investment behind long-acting HIV medicines.
 Growth was partly offset by a 1 percentage point favourable impact of the reversal of the legal provision taken in Q1 2023 for the Zejula royalty dispute, following a successful appeal.